-There are two extrasolar planetary systems in the constellation Corvus.
+There are some extrasolar planetary systems in the constellation Corvus.
 The table below shows the length of the planet's orbital period around its parent star, which we know of as a year.
 The mass of the extrasolar planet is compared to that of Jupiter, our Solar System's largest planet, known by astronomers as the 'Jovian scale'.

 Extrasolar Planets Table

 |HD 111031||HD 111031 b||2.87||5,986||2007||Superjovian|